What is the Infinite Game?

 An organization with an infinite mindset looks at the business environment in which it operates and asks the questions: are our people working at their personal best?
 Are our people in a position at work where they feel safe to speak out, where they don’t need to lie, hide or act fake?
 Leadership with an infinite mindset is not about being in charge of your people, it’s about fostering the people you manage.
 This kind of mindset, this process of leadership is organic and it’s forever.
 It’s a lifestyle, not a fad.

-So, from a marketing strategy consultant perspective, here are my thoughts for adopting the kind of infinite mindset that will stand you head and shoulders above your competitors:
+So, from a marketing strategy process perspective, here are my thoughts for adopting the kind of infinite mindset that will stand you head and shoulders above your competitors:

 Invest in ideas, not ROI